Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Animals: Zoology Fun for Kids (4-6 yrs.)

 (4-6 yrs.)
 Explore the woods, creeks and ponds as we look for all sorts of critters.
 Learn about frogs, toads, birds, mammals, snakes, turtles, fish and insects through hikes, projects and games.
-Have lots of fun learning about animal life science.
+No camp July 4.
+Camp the week of June 9 and August 18 for non-FCPS participants.
 Once registered, download camp forms from website.

 Animals: Zoology Fun for Kids (6-11 yrs.)

 (6-11 yrs.)
 Explore the woods, creeks and ponds as we look for all sorts of critters.
 Learn about frogs, toads, birds, mammals, snakes, turtles, fish and insects through hikes, projects and games.
-Have lots of fun learning about animal life science.
 No camp June 19.
 Once registered, download camp forms from website.

 Animals: Zoology Fun for Kids(5-8yr)

 (5-8 yrs.)
 Explore the woods, creeks and ponds as we look for all sorts of critters.
 Learn about the animal life science of frogs, toads, birds, mammals, snakes, turtles, fish and insects through hikes, projects and games.
+Camps the week of June 2 for non-FCPS participants.
 Once registered, download camp forms from website.

 Beginning Birdwatching